ISISComputingGroup/ibex_developers_manual/genie_python-Troubleshooting.md

 ## Problems importing a dependency that should be in `genie_python`

 Have you pulled and [rebuilt](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Building-and-installing-genie_python) the latest version of the repository under `\Apps\Python` ?

+### Genie_python rashes on start, Underlying python works but fails on `import numpy`

+If `genie_python` crashes on start with a windows error but the underlying Python appears to start ok try importing `numpy`.
+We have a problem with the latest CPUs (`skylakex`) running under the hypervisor which means that the `OPENBLAS` library has an unknown instruction in it.
+The current fix is to set the environment variable so it appears it is running a different core type.
+Do this with:

+    OPENBLAS_CORETYPE=Haswell

+This is set within the system environment on the PC; currently, this fix is only needed on `RIKENFE` and `MUONFE`.